SlitSpectroscopyBuddies/ASSET/paper/paper.md

 The [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) package can be used for many slit spectrograph, such as the SPHERE/IRDIS-LSS [@The:2023] used to characterize exoplanets.
 In this context, speckles are forming a high-contrasted structural background where the extraction of the planet's spectrum is achieved by the method's joint estimation of this background and the instrument's PSF.

-The package is also currently used to extract spectra from JWST/NIRSpec and MIRI data [@Denneulin:2023; @GuilbertLepoutre:2025].
+The package is also currently used to extract spectra from JWST/NIRSpec data [@Denneulin:2023; @GuilbertLepoutre:2025].
 These two instruments involves a diverse set of slits, spectral resolution and positions on the detector, to observe a vast range of targets in terms of flux.
 The flexible and multi-frame approach of [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) is particularly interesting as it provides a single methodology to all these problems.

 A particular interest in ongoing work is to correctly extract the spectrum of interest from the strong, but smooth, background present in some MIRI data.
 NIRSpec data also present some challenges at lower wavelength, where the instrumental PSF is blurred by the pixel integration.
 Finally, we aim to generalized such an approach to Integral Field Units data.